MooersLab/pymolsnips/README.md

 ```

 The last command is optional because installing default snippets is optional.
-If you choose not to install them, you must deactivate them with
+If you choose not to install them, you must deactivate them with the following command added to the `.vimrc` file.

 ```vim
 g:neosnippet#disable_runtime_snippets